 Health Net offers WebMD’s Hospital Advisor tool, which provides hospital-specific performance information by diagnosis or procedure, and features metrics including volume, cost, mortality, and complication rates.
 Data are based on a variety of sources, such as state figures and reporting from The Leapfrog Group, CMS hospital quality indicators and patient satisfaction information.
 This online tool is available to members and providers to support informed decision-making when choosing a site for care.
 Go to the ‘Find a Provider’ section and select hospital.
 The Hospital Advisor tool is available under each hospital profile page through the end of 2023.
 Hospital quality information will continue to be available from Cal Hospital Compare starting in 2024.

 The Leapfrog Group is an organization founded to promote patient safety and improve quality of care.
 Since 2014, Health Net has been a Leapfrog Partner and actively works with Leapfrog and its partners to improve the safety and quality of care.
 Health Net serves as co-chair of Leapfrog’s Partners Advisory Committee and participates in its Data Users Group.

-Health Net’s work as a Leapfrog Partner includes promoting participation in the Leapfrog hospital and ambulatory surgery center (ASC) surveys, which offer consumers key information about a facility’s quality and safety performance with respect to established patient safety practices and progress toward national quality standards.
+Health Net’s work as a Leapfrog Partner includes promoting participation in the Leapfrog hospital survey, which offers consumers key information about a facility’s quality and safety performance with respect to established patient safety practices and progress toward national quality standards.
 Examples of hospital survey measures include:

 - Computerized physician order entry (CPOE).